-As USA Women's World Cup soccer team prepares to meet Japan in gold medal game, athletic trainer Ralph Reiff, ATC, MEd, director of St. Vincent Sports Performance in Indianapolis and former manager of athlete care for the 1996 Olympic Games,
+As USA Women's World Cup soccer team continues group play with a game against Sweden, athletic trainer Ralph Reiff, ATC, MEd, director of St. Vincent Sports Performance in Indianapolis and former manager of athlete care for the 1996 Olympic Games,

 offers some important tips for soccer parents to help their kids safe and injury-free: